midwesthawkeye/PlexTools/README.md

 # PlexTools
-A Repo to store Python script that access the Plex API
+A Repo to store Python scripts that access the Plex API